Further Tests

 Muscular hypertrophy (double muscling)

-Muscular hypertrophy in cattle, also called "Double Muscling" is a characteristic with heterogeneous origin and form.
+Muscular hypertrophy in cattle, also called "Double Muscling" is a trait of heterogeneous origin and form.

-Based on scientific knowledge, at least nine different mutations in the bovine myostatin gene are currently distinguished, all of which lead to muscular hypertrophy in cattle.
-Not all known mutations are common in all breeds of cattle affected by muscle hypertrophy.
+Based on scientific knowledge, at least nine different mutations in the bovine myostatin (MSTN) gene are currently described, all of them leading to muscular hypertrophy in cattle.
+Not all of these mutations occur in all cattle breeds affected by muscle hypertrophy.

 Six mutations declared as disruptive (C313Y, nt419, E226X, nt821, E291X and Q204x) lead to muscle hypertrophy, higher birth weight and, as a result, difficult births, but also to an improved tenderness of the meat.
 The so-called missense variants, on the other hand, increase the degree of musculature, but reduce external and intramuscular fat and have no influence on the birth weight.